Introduction

 What Are the Environmental Consequences of Common De-icing Methods?

 - Water Contamination: When de-icing agents wash off sidewalks, they can enter nearby water bodies, increasing salinity levels in freshwater systems and threatening aquatic life.
-Fish and other organisms may struggle to thrive under these altered conditions.
+Fish and other organisms may struggle to survive under these altered conditions.

 Conclusion